Plagiatus/datapacks/multiplayer_sleep/README.md

 ## How to set up

+Download the zip file and place it into your `world/datapacks` folder.
+If the world is already running, run `reload`.
+That's all you need to do.
-After the datapack has been added to your world and activated, it has been set to **10% as a standard**.
+That way it has been set to **10% as a standard**.
 To change that, use the following command in chat (replace XX with your desired percentage):

     scoreboard players set requiredPercent multSleep.count XX